 Modern technology and willingness to pay creates debate in the fulfilment and delivery industry

 Robot technology is increasingly used in the fulfilment and delivery industry.
 This affects both logistics employees and online consumers in a positive and negative way, but how exactly?
-And how does the logistics industry handle consumers’ stricter demands for quality and price of delivery?
+And how does the logistics industry handle consumers’ stricter demands for quality and price of delivery – does consumers have the willingness to pay for the services they demand?
 Get the answers here.

 “It worries me that technology that is designed to make our lives easier, instead enables us to do several things at the same time.
 This stresses our brains.
 In line with the increasing use of technology, we are as humans more stressed, depressed and lonely than ever.
 I am not against technology, but we must make sure to incorporate the human touch in our technology, service and products. ”